Water Chemistry Water Chemistry — Should You Shock Pool When Chlorine Is Already High?

 If you've determined shocking is necessary despite high chlorine readings:

-2. Calculate the amount of liquid chlorine needed using a pool calculator
+2. Calculate the amount of liquid chlorine needed using our all-in-one pool calculator

 3. Add liquid chlorine in the evening to prevent sun degradation